We've tested a lot of air fryers over the years and what we've discovered is that despite their tantalising name, they don't actually 'fry' at all.

-If your air fryer has a wire rack rather than a solid base, Fiona advises laying down a layer of foil before cooking crumbed or sticky foods.
-This will ensure the coating isn't rubbed off during the shaking process and it makes cleaning easier, too.
+If your air fryer has a wire rack rather than a solid base, Fiona advises laying down a layer of foil or a specifically designed air fryer liner before cooking crumbed or sticky foods.
+This will ensure the coating isn't rubbed off during the shaking process and it makes cleaning easier too.

 3. Skip the preheat (except for meat)

-One of the main advantages of an air fryer is that you don't need to wait for it to preheat before placing your food inside, making the cooking process more streamlined.
+One of the main advantages of an air fryer is that you don't need to wait for it to heat up before placing your food inside.

-Fiona advises skipping the preheating process for items like crumbed foods and chips, but she says you'll get better results on cuts of uncrumbed meat if you let your air fryer heat up for five minutes or so before adding them to the cooking tray.
+Fiona agrees you can skip the preheating process for items such as crumbed foods and chips, but she says you'll get better results on cuts of uncrumbed meat if you let your air fryer heat up for five minutes or so before adding them to the cooking tray.

-If you're cooking uncrumbed meats letting your air fryer preheat for five minutes will give better results
+For uncrumbed meats, let the air fryer preheat for five minutes for better results.